-We neglect backreaction due to the boson fields, assuming that the latter propagate over the background Kerr metric.
-This is justified since the total mass of the boson clouds adds up to a small fraction of the BH mass and is distributed over a large volume $\sim r_g^3/\mu^6$ (with $r_g$ the BH gravitational radius), thereby exerting negligible distortion on the background space-time (see e.g.\ Refs.~\cite{Brito:2014wla,Brito:2015oca,Roy:2021uye}.
-In the Kerr background and in spherical coordinates, the wavefunction for a boson of spin $s$ separates into radial and angular components.
+We consider the evolution over the background of a rotating (Kerr) BH of a vector field $A^\mu$ with mass $\mu_V$ as described by the Proca equation, or alternatively a tensor field $H_{\mu\nu}$ with mass $\mu_T$ as described by Fierz-Pauli equation~\cite{Vainshtein:1972sx,Boulware:1972yco,Hassan:2011hr,Hassan:2011zd,vonStrauss:2011mq,Babichev:2013usa,Babichev:2016bxi}.
+We refer to the boson mass as $\mu$ when discussing general properties of the boson cloud.
+On the Kerr background and in spherical coordinates, the wave function for a boson of spin $s$ separates into radial and angular components.
 The angular part is described by spin-weighted spherical harmonics, with the orbital angular momentum $\ell$ and the azimuthal number $m$ describing the projection of the total angular momentum $j$ along the $z-$axis.

 A massive boson field incident upon a spinning BH can develop superradiant instability, leading to exponential increase in the boson occupation numbers at the expense of the BH mass and spin~\cite{Arvanitaki:2009fg,Brito:2015oca}, provided the angular phase velocity of the incident wave $\omega$ satisfies $m\Omega_H > \omega$, where $\Omega_H$ is the angular velocity at the BH event horizon.
 Given a BH of mass $M$ and in the limit of small gravitational coupling $\alpha \equiv GM\mu$, superradiance is most effective for $\alpha \sim {\cal O}(0.1)$.
-The superradiant instability rates are then given by~\cite{Brito:2015oca,East:2017ovw,Brito:2020lup}:
+The superradiant instability rates are given by~\cite{Brito:2015oca,East:2017ovw,Brito:2020lup}